 Daniel K. Inouye International Airport is the premier international gateway for air freight activity between the United States and Pacific Rim countries.
 As long-haul aircraft have entered the cargo market, new international routes have materialized and air cargo accommodated at HNL has grown.

 To complement its advantageous geographic location for air cargo transshipment, the airport is continually working to expedite air cargo processing on the ground with new and expanded loading, unloading and warehousing facilities.

 HNL has more than 450,000 square feet of warehouse space and more than one million square feet of cargo ramp area.

-Although Hawaii is heavily dependent on air cargo to service its own consumption and production needs, most air cargo is in transit, using the island as an intercontinental transfer point.
-Japan is the largest foreign air cargo destination.
+Although Hawaii is heavily dependent on air cargo to service its own consumption and production needs, most air cargo transits, using Honolulu as a transfer point.
+Asia is the largest foreign air cargo importer via Honolulu.